 Horror of all horrors, you’ve noticed perhaps a son, daughter, niece, nephew, or even younger sibling begin to turn from a cheerful and chipper child into a dark, grim, and grimacing Goth.
-You’re seeing all the warning signs: a surly attitude, black clothing, disinterest in activities that increase perkiness, strange, raucous music, and perhaps even the word GOTH Bedazzled onto all their clothing.
+All the warning signs are there: a surly attitude, black clothing, disinterest in activities that society enjoys, strange, raucous music, and perhaps even the word GOTH bedazzled onto all their clothing.
 They dance to strange and scary soundings music at night.
 They’ve painted their room black (How will you ever paint over that black, you wonder?).
 Perhaps they have even taken on a pseudonym such as Rayne Wynter or Bishop Vermin or Vlad Constantine or Kylo Ren (ha!
 Topical star wars humor).
 They may also enjoy Vincent Price a bit too much…but who doesn’t?

 You are desperate to remove this scourge from your once-chipper loved one.
 Fear not.
 From roughly ten years of living on the Gothic side of life, I can tell you from personal experience what encouraged my Gothic tendencies and what discouraged them.
 No seance or exorcism needed.
 Simply remember: Gothic is as Gothic does.
 Now, I’m not sure what that means, but it may be helpful to you.

 This is hard to say.
 In fact, quite a few books have been written on the subject.
 It’s about as easy to define Goth as it is to define what makes an American. *Shrug* You could try to ask a Goth.
 They’ll usually all say something different, though typically Goths listen to Goth music.
 You can get a wide sampling of it at Amazon.